Summer Session 2025 Courses

 Instructor: Frances Ramos Fontán

-Open to students from any major, this course will develop and enhance students’ skills in a range of written and verbal communications in organizational settings.
-Students will work on a variety of projects, including standard business correspondence and career development documents in multiple platforms.
-Students will also craft persuasive arguments in the form of a longer researched recommendation report.
-Students will learn to write for a range of audiences.
-There will be an emphasis on presentations as well.
+Open to students from any major, this course will develop and enhance students’ skills in a range of written and verbal communication genres used in business and organizational settings.
+Students will work on a variety of projects: standard business correspondence, career development documents including a persuasive argument in the form of a longer researched recommendation report, and a presentation for the audience of their choice.
+Students will learn to write for a range of audiences and will practice using Plain Language to make their writing more reader-friendly and accessible.
 Prerequisites: WRT 181 or WRT 181H or FYS 100W or CWP.
 Fulfills WEC requirement.

 Summer Session I